What is moving to and living in The Hague like?

 What Is Your Favorite Place to Hang Out in The Hague?

 “I absolutely adore Café de la Gare.
-The location, look and feel gives it a lovely atmosphere of intimacy.
+The location and the look and feel give it a lovely atmosphere of intimacy.
 The staff are extremely friendly and know their way around the huge beer selection on offer.”

 Also Read: Visiting The Hague – Is It Worth It?